 You will also be expected to talk to clients from the outset so we are looking for confident people who have good communication skills.

-You will also be working in a tight knit team so we will expect you to be a good team player and to be sociable and easy going.
+You will also be working in a tight knit team so we will expect you to be a good team player, sociable and easy going.

-You must also be someone who is driven.
+We are also looking for someone who is driven and energetic.
 Be under no illusions that whilst the AAT qualification is relatively straight forward if you move on to do the Chartered examinations the final qualification is as stated earlier the equivalent of a masters degree.

 We won’t rush you.
 A great Chartered Accountant has experience.
-Dealing with 40 to 50 year old business owners is not easy particularly if you are qualified at 21 or 22 years old.
-We believe that like a fine wine you will need time to mature hence our program takes around 6 years to qualify- 3 years AAT and 3 years ICAEW (chartered Accountant).
+Dealing with 40 to 50 year old business owners is not easy, particularly if you are qualified at 21 or 22 years old.
+We believe that like a fine wine you will need time to mature hence our program takes around six years to qualify- three years AAT and three years ICAEW (chartered Accountant).
 It also gives you time to chart the right course for you.
 For those joining our tax team the ATT and CTA examinations may be the best course for you.
 For some AAT is their level and they will see no need to progress to do the ICAEW examinations.

 Above all we want people to join us for the long term.
 We want people who will gel with our existing team and who will add value to our expanding company.